South Shields Football Club

 2013 - Club is left homeless after its lease on Filtrona Park expires.

-2015 - Geoff Thompson takes over as chairman and brings club back to the now renamed Mariners Park.
+2015 - Geoff Thompson takes over as chairman and brings club back to the renamed Mariners Park (now known as 1st Cloud Arena).

-2016 - Northern League Division Two title is won, and Lee Picton and Graham Fenton take over as joint managers.
+2016 - Northern League Division Two title is won, with Lee Picton and Graham Fenton taking over as joint managers.

 2017 - Club enjoys its finest season, winning the FA Vase, Northern League, Durham Challenge Cup and Northern League Cup.
 More than 15,000 Shields fans make trip to Wembley for FA Vase final win over Cleethorpes Town.